Blackest Night: Prelude

 Green Lanterns Ash and Saarek find the Black Central Battery at a reportedly classified location within Sector 666.
 After touching the battery, Saarek reports that their presence has awakened something.
-The two are killed when two monstrous hands emerge from below them as the battery calls "flesh".
+The two are killed when two monstrous hands emerge from below them.
 In Green Lantern Corps, a field of asteroids in an unknown region of space is depicted with the colors of the spectrum in the background.
 The asteroids, which are apparently the remains of the planet Xanshi, are shattered and a large quantity of black power rings move through them.

 Central storyline

 In Gotham City, Black Hand removes Bruce Wayne's skull from his grave and carries it with him, and a Black Lantern power battery begins to charge.
-The Guardians of Oa observe the War of Light and realize that Ganthet and Sayd are correct, but are kept from intervening by Scar, who swiftly kills one and imprisons the rest.
+The Guardians of Oa observe the War of Light and realize that Ganthet and Sayd are correct, but are kept from intervening by Scar, who kills one and imprisons the rest.
 Thousands of black rings assault the Corps' crypt, creating a Black Lantern Corps.
-Hal Jordan and the newly revived Flash investigate Bruce Wayne's grave and are attacked by Black Lantern Martian Manhunter.
+Hal Jordan and the newly revived Flash investigate Bruce's grave and are attacked by Black Lantern Martian Manhunter.
 On Oa, the Green Lanterns are met by all of the resurrected Lanterns, now reborn as Black Lanterns.
 Hawkgirl and Hawkman are killed by Black Lanterns Elongated Man and Sue Dibny and join the growing Black Corps.